Optimal Estimation of Temperature in Finite-sized System: Estimation of temperature in single sampling

 \section{Estimation of temperature in single sampling}

 Developing Mandelbrot's viewpoint about temperature fluctuations \cite{mandelbrot1989temperature,mandelbrot1956,bib25,bib26}, i.e., “temperature for systems-in-isolation should be viewed as a statistical estimate of the parameter of a conjectural canonical distribution", we treat a finite-sized system in canonical ensemble as a thermometer of a reservoir.
-The $N$-particle system, with $i\in D$ denoting its microstate, contacts a real or hypothetical heat reservoir with temperature $T$, where $D$ denotes the set of energy level indices.
+The $N$-particle system contacts a real or hypothetical heat reservoir with temperature $T$.
 At equilibrium, the probability of the system at state $i$ obeys the Boltzmann-Gibbs formula: